mennosmit-dev/AI-Engineer-Certificate/03_Deep_Learning_with_Keras_and_TensorFlow/README.md

 # Deep Learning with Keras & TensorFlow – Project Implementations

-This folder contains deep learning implementations developed during the
+This folder contains advanced deep learning implementations developed during the
 **IBM AI Engineering Professional Certificate**.

 The focus of this module was advanced model design using TensorFlow/Keras,